 When I sat down to read the first chapter of Marie Lu’s Legend on the train, the thirty-something man sitting next to me on the train felt compelled to tell me that what I was reading was “a fantastic book.”
 I felt vaguely skeptical of him because I picked up Legend for one reason: I wanted some easy book-candy.

 Don’t get me wrong, there’s a lot of gleaming brilliance in the YA dystopian genre.
 The most brilliant thing about it is how excited it makes teenagers to read and to discuss totalitarian governments in conjunction with love triangles.
 You also can’t beat the genre as far as the recurring theme of the strong female main character.
 That being said, I’ve read very little that even can hold a candle to The Hunger Games trilogy, which may still be book candy but it’s book candy that still makes me super excited, even a year after finishing the series.
 (TEAM KATNISS FYI).
 I am also a conflicted fan of the book Divergent–conflicted because while I was excited about the first novel, the series itself was a disappointment to me.
 Last summer I tried to read the Matched series and couldn’t even finish the second novel because of the poor writing and one-dimensional characters.
-Then there are a slew of novels with premises that seem a little too flowery, and classics like the Uglies books and The Giver, which were actually published when I was a child/teenager and thus I’ve read a long time ago.
+Then there are a slew of novels with premises that seem a little too flowery, and classics like the Uglies books and The Giver.
 Now that I am an adult just looking for some anti-government light entertainment, I find myself constantly poking my head into the Teen section incognito, scanning the books and wishing that one day I will meet a series that will live up to The Hunger Games.

 But, The Hunger Games had something that Divergent, et al, does not have: mainly, a skilled, experienced author.
 And although there is a love triangle in The Hunger Games that many readers feel passionate about, it’s not the main focus of the novels, and it certainly doesn’t sacrifice world building to spend long paragraphs on how the bad the characters want to kiss each other’s faces.